What can affect my mental health?

 The conversation around mental health is continuing to grow.
 We all know that we need to take care of our bodies.
 Whilst mental health may be catching up to the discussion about physical health where there is still a gap, for many people, is knowledge.
-We know how to improve our physical health – by exercising and eating well – but many of us are less clear on how to better care for our mental wellness.
-In this guide, we will address some great ways of taking care of your mental health.
+We know how to improve our physical health – by exercising and eating a well-balanced diet – but many of us are not as clear on how to better care for our mental wellbeing.
+This guide will address some great ways that you can take better care of your mental health.

 Mental And Physical Health Are Connected

-A possibly surprisingly reality is if you know how to care for your physical health you also know a good amount about caring for your mental wellness too.
-There is significant overlap between the two.
+A possibly surprising reality is if you know how to care for your physical health you also know a good amount about caring for your mental wellness too.
+According to the NHS, there is a significant overlap between the effects of looking after your physical health and the impact it can have on your mental health.
 Both healthy eating and being active can help you maintain your mental wellness.

 Being Active and Exercising

 Being active has been linked to reduced stress and anxiety and improved sleep.
 One important thing to note is being active doesn’t necessarily mean exercise.
 Whilst exercise is great you don’t need to play a 90 minute game of football every day.
 Getting to the gym for a long run on the treadmill can be daunting.
-Focus on smaller goals if needed, such as doing housework or taking a walk in the park.
+Focus on smaller goals if needed, these could be anything like:

 Just like the rest of your body, your brain requires a full range of nutrients to function optimally.
 This doesn’t mean sticking to an extremely strict diet seven days a week.
 If you’re too restrictive it will be hard to maintain it for any length of time.
-Consistency is key.
+Consistency is key and a healthy diet has the potential to increase brain function.
 Mental health isn’t once and done, it requires constant maintenance.
 Aim for a balance between healthy eating and long-term sustainability.

 Sleep is also very important to your mental health.
 Like eating well and being active, consistently getting good quality sleep is beneficial to both your physical and mental wellness.
 Sleep and mental wellbeing are closely connected with sleep deprivation affecting your mental health, and mental health disorders increasing the likelihood of insomnia (and other sleep disorders).
 As you can see this can create a loop in which sleep deprivation decreases your mental wellness and your reduced mental state leads to less sleep.
 It is important to prevent or break this cycle.